AlphaChaosCTF/alphachaosctf.github.io/_posts/picoctf-2018/2020-11-25-crypto-warmup-1.md

 ### Challenge Description

-> Crpyto can often be done by hand, here's a message you got from a friend, `llkjmlmpadkkc` with the key of `thisisalilkey`.
+> Crypto can often be done by hand, here's a message you got from a friend, `llkjmlmpadkkc` with the key of `thisisalilkey`.
 Can you use this [table](../../assets/challs/picoctf2018/table.txt) to solve it?

 ### Hint